-You might have seen this list floating around the internet, I don’t know who first created it, or when, but I thought it brought up some interesting points.
+You might have seen this list floating around the internet.
+I don’t know who first created it.
+Nor do I know when.
+However, I thought it brought up some interesting points.

-I took the liberty of reformatting it when I found it skipped items 14 and 15, and added a couple to make 100.
+I took the liberty of reformatting it when I found it skipped items 14 and 15.
+Additionally, I added a couple to make 100.

 One way or another this list of 100 things to disappear first is a good starting point when deciding what types of things you need to store in the event of a catastrophic disaster.